-Use the Insert Function Block command to include the commands defined in a previously defined function block in a Read, Write, or Unsolicited transaction.
+Use the Insert Function Block command to include the commands that were defined in a previously-defined function block of a Read, Write, or Unsolicited transaction.
+For more information, refer to Function Blocks.

 To add an Insert Function Block command, right-click on the desired step in the Transaction View and then select Insert Function Block from the resulting pop-up menu.
 Alternatively, select Edit | Insert Function Block from the main menu.
-The dialog should appear as shown below.